Stolen Mail or Theft of Packages Charges in Michigan

 Michigan Criminal Defense for Theft of Mail and Packages

-The best way to avoid a conviction and jail is with the Defense Team at LEWIS & DICKSTEIN, P.L.L.C., the premier criminal defense law firm in Michigan.
+The best way to avoid a conviction and jail is with the Defense Team at LEWIS & DICKSTEIN, P.L.L.C., Michigan’s premier criminal defense law firm.
 Our attorneys have decades of experience successfully and aggressively defending clients charged with felony and misdemeanor offenses throughout Michigan.
 Mail fraud and mail theft crimes are most frequently charged in Oakland County, Macomb County, Wayne County, and Washtenaw County.
-If you or your loved one is charged with a criminal offense in Michigan, our attorneys will do everything possible to protect and defend you.
-We have a reputation as one of the top defense firms because we treat every client as our most important, we believe every case is defensible, and we routinely achieve an extraordinary level of success in court.
+If you or your loved one is accused of a criminal offense in Michigan, our attorneys will do everything possible to protect and defend you.
+We have a reputation as one of the top defense firms because we treat every client as our most important, believe every case is defensible, and routinely achieve extraordinary success in court.

-Don’t trust your fate to the lowest bidder or risk your future to a court-appointed lawyer who is overwhelmed with a huge docket of cases.
+Don’t trust your fate to the lowest bidder or risk your future to a court-appointed lawyer overwhelmed with a massive docket of cases.

 Contact Us - Michigan Criminal Defense Attorneys